 Why do we add herbs to our recipes?

-Herbs aid digestion,are great for skin and fur, they have many antibacterial, antiviral and anti inflammatory properties.
+Herbs aid digestion and are great for skin and fur, they have many antibacterial, antiviral and anti inflammatory properties.
 They help reduce nasty smells and may help with cognitive function too.
 They are also jam packed with vitamins and minerals necessary for a healthy life.

 What is Angus Beef?